 Teachers and parents of the gifted should prepare for EP meetings.
 Teachers will assess the student's strengths, interests, and needs and develop expectations for student growth prior to the EP meeting.
 Teachers will supply, at the meeting, data regarding the student's mastery of goals related to the student's (1) curriculum and learning environment, (2) social/emotional behavior, (3) independent functioning.
-Data may take the form of literacy folders, benchmark testing results, achievement scores, etc. Parents should be encouraged to prepare for the EP meeting by reviewing the Educational Plans for Gifted Students: Parent Information Guide.
-The guide is available on the Innovative Learning-Gifted website and will be mailed upon request.
+Data may take the form of literacy folders, benchmark testing results, achievement scores, etc. Parents should be encouraged to prepare for the EP meeting by reviewing the Educational Plan Parent Handbook-Frequently Asked Questions.
+The guide is available on the Gifted district website and will be mailed upon request.
 Parents should communicate their perspective regarding the student's strengths, interests, and needs as well as expectations for student growth.